protecode-sc/helm-chart/README.md

 ## Changes

+### 2026.3.2
+* Added documentation about configuring Ingress for improved upload performance.

 ### 2026.3.1
-* Fix ingress config so it works without TLS enabled.
+* Fix ingress config so it workd without TLS enabled.

 ### 2026.3.0
 * Upgrade frontend container to 2026.3.0 and worker container to 2026.3.0.